JuanMiChee/JuanMiChee/README.md

 <img src="https://github.com/JuanMiChee/JuanMiChee/assets/88286626/a75c9ba2-e905-49d9-9fbe-132419e72b0f">

-- 👋 Hi, I’m Juan Harrington
-- 👀 I’m interested in iOS Development
-- 🌱 I’m currently learning swift, and version controlling
+## About me
+- 📱-> Mobile Developer
+-  -> iOS Developer environment focused
+- 🌱-> Currently learning (Remember to change this)
-- 💞️ I’m looking to collaborate on iOS bootcamps
+- 💞️-> Looking to collaborate on iOS bootcamps
-- 📫 How to reach me Harringtonjuanc@gmail.com
+- 📫-> How to reach me Harringtonjuanc@gmail.com or 📫-> https://www.linkedin.com/in/harringtonjuan/

 <!---
 JuanMiChee/JuanMiChee is a ✨ special ✨ repository because its